karlpokus/trobot/README.md

 ### What you need to do

-Get user data (username, userId, token, key, secret)
+Get user data (username, userId, token, key, secret) from Trello.

 - username is in user profile
 - userId by tacking `.json` unto any board url and start digging.
 - token, secret and key at `https://trello.com/app-key`

-Place user data in root as `trello-config.json` This is sensitive data so keep it safe.
+Place user data in root as `trello-config.json` for the webhooks cli to work.
+When instantiating a new bot, on the other hand, it's optional to pass user data as argument.
+Otherwise bot will read from `process.env`.
+Same keys but in all caps.
+Remember - user data is sensitive data - so keep it safe!

 ```
 {